animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The `MappingPdxSerializer` gives you the ability to register custom `PdxSerializers` based on an entity’s field or property names and types.
+The `MappingPdxSerializer` gives you the ability to register custom `PdxSerializers` based on an entity's field or property names and types.

 </div>